Church News: October 8th, 2025

 Kauai Quilting Class Prayer Meeting Koloa

-Prayers & Squares will meet on Tuesday, January 7, in Moore Hall from 10 a.m. to 1 p.m.
-This is a ministry promoting prayer using hand-tied quilts.
-Volunteers with all ranges of quilting experience may join them for prayer, fellowship, stitching, and learning about quilting.
+Prayers & Squares continues to meet in Moore Hall from 10 a.m. to 1 p.m. once a month on a Tuesday, where we spend most of our time promoting prayer by creating hand-tied quilts.
+Volunteers with all ranges of quilting experience may join for prayer, fellowship, stitching, and learning about quilting.
 The motto: “It’s not about the quilt; it’s all about the prayers.”
-The group continues creating prayer quilts to be distributed at Wilcox Hospital.
+If you or someone in your ohana are in need of a tangible representation of prayer, please contact Debbie Gunning to request a quilt.

 Lectionary Readings